Remember when we were young, our goal was to look older…womanly…more sophisticated?

 Besides helping thin skin to look more youthful and plump, regular application of eye cream will ensure that you don’t have any dry patches that can make concealer and shadow apply unevenly, making it look heavy, flaky, and cakey.

-2. Prepare skin with a primer.
+2. Prepare makeup for mature eyes with a primer.

 If you want to create a smoother surface for eye makeup to glide on smoothly and to help makeup stay put all day, you need to apply a primer – a “base layer” – to your eyelids first.

 Our No Makeup Concealer works as a fantastic primer (actually it’s a concealer, primer, and highlighter in one), ensuring that eye shadow goes on silky smooth, its color stays “true,” and it doesn’t creep into creases and crevices as the day goes on.
 This concealer is perfect for ladies with older, hooded eyes.

 3. Go sheer and dewy, not thick and masky.